 Didsbury may be a suburban village, mostly enjoyed by those who reside there – but its drinking and dining scene is unbeatable.
 From tasty brunch spots to upscale dining, the village literally has it all, and to help you explore it, we’ve rounded up the best restaurants in Didsbury.

-Caramello of Didsbury serves up some of the most Instagrammable grub in the village, specialising in well-portioned brunch-style dishes and indulgent desserts.
-Tuck into a Sundae crafted with homemade gelato, dig into a huge stack of fluffy American pancakes, or start the day with a seemingly endless brunch menu featuring all the classics.
+Caramello of Didsbury serves up possibly the most Instagrammable grub of all the Didsbury restaurants, specialising in well-portioned brunch-style dishes and indulgent desserts.
+Tuck into a sundae crafted with homemade gelato, dig into a huge stack of fluffy American pancakes, or start the day with a seemingly endless brunch menu featuring all the classics.
 Caramello of Didsbury, 10 Whitechapel St, Didsbury, M20 6UB.